yyaadet/llmsurf/docs/README.md

 Download rerank model from [https://github.com/yyaadet/llmsurf/releases/download/v1.0.0/BGEReranker.mlmodelc.zip] .

 1. Unzip it.
 You can see a file named `BGEReranker.mlmodelc.zip`.
+2. Open the Terminal app.
+If your downloads are in the folder `~/Downloads`, you should run the command: `cd ~/Downloads`
-2. Run command in the terminal: `mkdir -p ~/Library/Application\ Support/LLMSurf/Models/BGEReranker`
+3. Run command in the terminal: `mkdir -p ~/Library/Application\ Support/LLMSurf/Models/BGEReranker`
-3. Run command in the terminal: `cp -rf BGEReranker.mlmodelc ~/Library/Application\ Support/LLMSurf/Models/BGEReranker.mlmodelc`
+4. Run command in the terminal: `cp -rf BGEReranker.mlmodelc ~/Library/Application\ Support/LLMSurf/Models/BGEReranker.mlmodelc`

 Of course, you can operate in GUI.